50 Amazing DIY Hacks That Will Make You Feel Like a Total Genius

 Use a shower caddy to keep your kids entertained on long car trips.

-Want to keep your kids’ toys contained on a long car trip?
-Before you leave, fill a shower caddy with toys, books, and snacks—it’s an easy way to keep everything in one place and the handle makes it easy for your kids to carry them out when you arrive at your destination.
+If you're going on a long car trip, you're going to want to bring entertainment.
+Before you leave, fill a shower caddy with toys, books, and snacks—it's a simple way to keep everything in one place and the handle makes it easy for your kids to carry them out when you arrive at your destination.

 Remove scuffs on suede with a nail file.